-- (d) Transcripts of recorded hearings will not be prepared by the University.
-Any person desiring a transcript of a recorded hearing should contact the Office of the General Counsel, which will arrange for the preparation of the transcript by a court reporting service.
-The court reporting service will provide the transcript to the Office of the General Counsel, which will perform a confidentiality review of the transcript and redact any confidential or exempt information pursuant to state or federal law.
-The requestor shall bear the cost of the transcript preparation and confidentiality review. - (5) Interim Disciplinary Action.
-Based upon a student's alleged behavior, the Vice President, the Dean of Students, (or their designee(s)) may impose an interim disciplinary action prior to the initiation of formal charges under the Student Conduct Code or to a student's hearing on the facts of the case. - (a) When the student's actions/behaviors affect the safety, health, or general welfare of a student and/or the University community, an interim disciplinary action may also include prohibiting the student from being on University property, attending classes, attending programs and activities, and using University facilities. - (b) The interim disciplinary action may include notification of appropriate faculty and staff, and restrictions including but not limited to, suspension, limited class attendance, use of University facilities, participation in student activities, representation of the University on athletic teams or in other leadership positions, entrance into University residence halls or other areas controlled, leased or used by the University, or contact with specified person(s). - (c) An interim disciplinary action requires that the student be notified in writing. - (d) The University or the student may request a meeting to discuss the restrictions imposed by the interim disciplinary action.
-The student's request must be in writing to the Dean of Students. - (e) If a meeting is requested on the interim disciplinary action, a meeting will be scheduled within three (3) class days of the receipt of a written request.
+- (b) The interim disciplinary action may include notification of appropriate faculty and staff, and restrictions including but not limited to, suspension, limited class attendance, use of University facilities, participation in student organization activities, representation of the University on athletic teams or in other leadership positions, entrance into University residence halls or other areas controlled, leased or used by the University, or contact with specified person(s). - (c) An interim disciplinary action requires that the student organization be notified in writing. - (d) The student organization may request a meeting to discuss the restrictions imposed by the interim disciplinary action.
+The student organization's request must be in writing to the Dean of Students. - (e) If a meeting is requested on the interim disciplinary action, a meeting will be scheduled within three (3) class days of the receipt of a written request.
 The Dean of Students (or designee) will conduct the meeting.
-The student will be notified of the outcome of the meeting in writing.
-The written notification of the outcome is final as to the interim disciplinary action, pending the final results of the Student Conduct Code process.

-(f) Formal student conduct charges may be filed at the completion of all law enforcement investigations or as soon as practicable, even if law enforcement investigations or criminal proceedings are ongoing.
+The student organization will be notified of the outcome of the meeting in writing.
+The written notification of the outcome is final as to the interim disciplinary action, pending the final results of the Student Organization Conduct Code process. - (f) Formal charges under the Student Organization Conduct Code may be filed at the completion of all law enforcement investigations or as soon as practicable, even if law enforcement investigations or criminal proceedings are ongoing.

 Specific Authority BOG Regulations 1.001(3)(a), (j), and (4) (a), 6.0105.
-Law Implemented 1011.48 FS History- New 6-10-86; Revised
+Law Implemented 1011.48 FS History-New 6-8-12.